daekeun-ml/ppt-translator/README.md

 ### FastMCP Server Mode (for AI Assistant Integration)

-Start the FastMCP server for integration with AI assistants like Amazon Q Developer:
+Start the FastMCP server for integration with AI assistants like Kiro:

 ```bash
 # Using uv (recommended)